rticommunity/rticonnextdds-examples/CONTRIBUTING.md

 ## How to submit a change

 If you have any change to submit do not hesitate in opening a Pull Request.
-Before you submit the Pull Request, please be sure you are using a correct code style/format.
+Before you submit the Pull Request, please be sure you are using the correct code style/format that is explained in the following paragraphs. code style/format.

 -   If you submit changes into a `Python` script or you are adding a new